Undecidability of Finite Orbit Recognition in Polynomial Maps: Introduction

-This paper concerns several undecidability results in computability and arithmetic dynamics.
-By a polynomial map is meant a function from \(\Z^\N\) into itself whose components are polynomials in finitely many variables in the usual sense.
-Suppose that \(S\) is a collection of polynomial maps on \(\Z^\N\), generating a monoid \(\langle S\rangle\).
-We call that a point \(x=(x_i)\in\Z^\N\) is \(S\textrm{-}stable\) if its \(S\textrm{-}\)orbit \(\mathcal{O}_S(x)=\{f(x):f\in\langle S\rangle\}\) is a finite set.
-For example, if \(S\) consists of a single map $f$, then a point $x\in\Z^\N$ is $S$-stable if and only if $f^k(x)=f^l(x)$ for some $k>l\ge0$.
+is a finite set.
+For example, if \(S\) consists of a single map $F$, then a point $x\in\Z^\N$ is $S$-stable if and only if $F^k(x)=F^l(x)$ for some $k>l\ge0$.
 Also, we say that a trajectory of a Turing machine on a given input is \textit{eventually periodic} if the machine eventually returns to a previously visited configuration.
 To induce our main result, we begin with an analogy of the Halting Problem \cite{turing1936}.

-\begin{restatable}{theorem}{WanderTheorem} There exist no algorithms which decide, given a Turing machine $M$ and an input $x$, whether or not the trajectory of $M$ on $x$ is eventually periodic. \end{restatable}
+\begin{restatable}{theorem}{TEP} There is no algorithm which, given a deterministic one-tape Turing machine $M$ and a finite input word $w$, decides whether the trajectory of $M$ on $w$ is eventually periodic. \end{restatable}

-Not only does this theorem have a form analogous to the Halting Problem, but its proof does as well, being constructed through diagonalization. \Cref{und_wander} is, in fact, an instance of a general undecidability result; any nontrivial limit property of Turing machines cannot be determined by an algorithm, such as ``Does a Turing machine yield a trajectory which contains a given configuration?" or ``Does a Turing machine write a certain symbol infinitely often?"\\ Meanwhile, as shown by Paul Rendell \cite{rendell2002}, Conway's Game of Life can simulate Turing machines.
-This implies, through reduction, the following.
+\Cref{und_tep} is, in fact, an instance of a general undecidability result; any nontrivial limit property of Turing machines cannot be determined by an algorithm, such as ``Does a Turing machine yield a trajectory which contains a given configuration?" or ``Does a Turing machine write a certain symbol infinitely often?"\\ Meanwhile, this implies, through reduction, our main theorem.

-\begin{restatable}{theorem}{GoL} It is undecidable to determine whether or not given a configuration in the Game of Life yields a trajectory which returns to a previously visited configuration. \end{restatable}

-To push this reduction further, we represent Conway's Game of Life as an action of a polynomial map on \(\Z^\N\).
-Each local update rule of the automaton can be expressed as a polynomial map with an argument in finitary tuples of integers.
-Then the global transition function can be obtained as a polynomial map on \(\Z^\N\) by encoding configurations.
-This construction allows us to transfer undecidability from the Game of Life to an algebraic setting.
-In particular, we reduce the problem of determining whether a configuration in the Game of Life returns to a previous state to the problem of deciding whether the orbit of a point under a polynomial map is finite.
-As a consequence, we obtain our main theorem.

-\begin{restatable}{theorem}{FO} It is undecidable, given a finite set \(S\) of polynomial maps on \(\Z^\N\) and a point \(x\in\Z^\N\), whether or not the \(x\) is \(S\)-stable. \end{restatable}
+\begin{restatable}[Orbit-finiteness theorem]{theorem}{FO} There is no algorithm which, given a finite set \(S\) of finitely presented local polynomial maps on \(\Z^\N\) and a finitely supported point \(x\in\Z^\N\), decides whether \(x\) is \(S\)-stable.
+This remains true even when \(S=\{F\}\) is a singleton. \end{restatable}

 Our proof combines tools from computability and algebra, illustrating that orbit structure questions in polynomial maps are algorithmically intractable in general.